-1) Please read and sign all pages where indicated 2) Please remember to read and initial all pages who ere indicated.
-As a duly authorized representative of the subrecipient, a Conditions and agree to comply with all applicable state indicated above.
-Sign and submit this form Signature of Authorized Signatory Date Printed Name Title
+1) Please read and sign all pages where indicated

+2) Please remember to read and initial all pages who ere indicated.

+As a duly authorized representative of the subrecipient, Conditions and agree to comply with all applicable stat indicated above.

+Sign and submit this form

+Signature of Authorized Signatory Date

+, and the second

+Printed Name Title